MotusWTS/motusClient/inst/doc/upstream_api.md

    - return an object with these fields:

       - recvDeps; a object with these array fields:
-         - deployID; integer deployment ID (internal to motus, but links to antDeps)
+         - deployID; integer; deployment ID (internal to motus, but links to antDeps)
-         - projectID; integer ID of project that deployed the receiver
+         - projectID; integer; ID of project that deployed the receiver
-         - serno; character serial number, e.g. "SG-1214BBBK3999", "Lotek-8681"
+         - serno; string; serial number, e.g. "SG-1214BBBK3999", "Lotek-8681"
-         - receiverType; character "SENSORGNOME" or "LOTEK"
+         - receiverType; string; "SENSORGNOME" or "LOTEK"
-         - deviceID; integer device ID (internal to motus)
+         - deviceID; integer; device ID (internal to motus)
-         - status; character deployment status
+         - status; string; deployment status
-         - name; character; typically a site name
+         - name; string; typically a site name
-         - fixtureType; character; what is the receiver mounted on?
+         - fixtureType; string; what is the receiver mounted on?
-         - latitude; numeric (initial) location, degrees North
+         - latitude; double; (initial) location, degrees North
-         - longitude; numeric (initial) location, degrees East
+         - longitude; double; (initial) location, degrees East
-         - elevation; numeric (initial) location, metres ASL
+         - elevation; double; (initial) location, metres ASL
-         - isMobile; integer non-zero means a mobile deployment
+         - isMobile; integer; non-zero means a mobile deployment
-         - tsStart; numeric; timestamp of deployment start
+         - tsStart; double; timestamp of deployment start
-         - tsEnd; numeric; timestamp of deployment end, or NA if ongoing
+         - tsEnd; double; timestamp of deployment end, or NA if ongoing

       - antDeps; a object with these array fields:
          - deployID; integer, links to deployID in recvDeps table
          - port; integer, which receiver port (USB for SGs, BNC for Lotek) the antenna is connected to
-         - antennaType; character; e.g. "Yagi-5", "omni"
+         - antennaType; string; e.g. "Yagi-5", "omni"
-         - bearing; numeric compass angle at which antenna is pointing; degrees clockwise from magnetic north
+         - bearing; double; compass angle at which antenna is pointing; degrees clockwise from magnetic north
-         - heightMeters; numeric height of main antenna element above ground
+         - heightMeters; double; height of main antenna element above ground
-         - cableLengthMeters; numeric length of coaxial cable from antenna to receiver, in metres
+         - cableLengthMeters; double; length of coaxial cable from antenna to receiver, in metres
-         - cableType: character; type of cable; e.g. "RG-58"
+         - cableType: string; type of cable; e.g. "RG-58"
-         - mountDistanceMeters; numeric distance of mounting point from receiver, in metres
+         - mountDistanceMeters; double; distance of mounting point from receiver, in metres
-         - mountBearing; numeric compass angle from receiver to antenna mount; degrees clockwise from magnetic north
+         - mountBearing; double; compass angle from receiver to antenna mount; degrees clockwise from magnetic north
-         - polarization2; numeric angle giving tilt from "normal" position, in degrees
+         - polarization2; double; angle giving tilt from "normal" position, in degrees
-         - polarization1; numeric angle giving rotation of antenna about own axis, in degrees.
+         - polarization1; double; angle giving rotation of antenna about own axis, in degrees.

       - projs; a object with these array fields:
-         - id; integer motus project id
+         - id; integer; motus project id
-         - name; character full name of motus project
+         - name; string; full name of motus project
-         - label; character short label for motus project; e.g. for use in plots
+         - label; string; short label for motus project; e.g. for use in plots

 ### tags for ambiguities ###

    tags for ambiguities (ambigIDs, authToken)

-       - ambigIDs; integer tag ambiguity IDs; this is an array of negative integers, each representing 2 to 6 tags for which detections are indistinguishable over some period of time; i.e. a detection of the given ambigID could represent any of the motus tagIDs.
+       - ambigIDs; integer; tag ambiguity IDs; this is an array of negative integers, each representing 2 to 6 tags for which detections are indistinguishable over some period of time; i.e. a detection of the given ambigID could represent any of the motus tagIDs.
 (6 is